forestryio/website/hugo/content/resources/blog/multi-size-ad-request-support-in-google-amp.md

 +++
-author = "Lucas Piazza, Director of Marketing" blurb = "Since our&nbsp;early commitment&nbsp;to Google’s AMP project, Yieldmo has&nbsp;continued to contribute to this meaningful initiative in pursuit of&nbsp;offering consumers an optimal&nbsp;experience across&nbsp;the mobile web.
-Recently, the Yieldmo Delivery and AMP teams partnered together to develop a solution to the problems caused by multi-size ad requests.&nbsp;" category = "updates" cover = "/_images/portraits/2_daniel.jpg" date = "2016-09-30T06:10:33-04:00"
+author = "Lucas Piazza, Director of Marketing" blurb = "Since our early commitment to Google’s AMP project, Yieldmo has continued to contribute to this meaningful initiative in pursuit of offering consumers an optimal experience across the mobile web.
+Recently, the Yieldmo Delivery and AMP teams partnered together to develop a solution to the problems caused by multi-size ad requests." category = "updates" cover = "/_images/portraits/2_daniel.jpg" date = "2016-09-30T06:10:33-04:00"